380 pilot whales dead in one of the worst mass strandings in Australia’s history

-Hundreds of the animals, some distressed and other dead, were discovered on Monday, and more were found around 6 miles away on Tuesday.
+Hundreds of the animals, some distressed and other dead, were discovered Monday, and more were found around six miles away Tuesday.

-For the 30 pilot whales still alive but trapped, survival chances diminished rapidly on Wednesday.
+For the 30 pilot whales still alive but trapped, survival chances diminished rapidly Wednesday.

-Rescuers and experts also warned that some of the freed pilot whales may return to the shallow waters overnight and once again become stuck.
+Rescuers and experts also warned some of the freed pilot whales may return to the shallow waters overnight and once again become stuck.
 Officials cited strong tides.

 Pilot whales’ social bonds tend to pose a challenge for rescue operations, said Karen Stockin, a marine biology researcher at Massey University in nearby New Zealand, who has done extensive work on strandings.